 True Unadjusted Unemployment Numbers according to BLS and Gallup

 Click Chart for larger image

 In this chart we can see that the Gallup numbers are occasionally higher than the BLS numbers but they are occasionally lower as well, so it is difficult to tell if the data is significantly different.
-At first glance they appear to track pretty well until the middle of 2013 when they start diverging drastically making you wonder what planet the BLS is living on.
+At first glance they appear to track pretty well until July of 2013 when they start diverging drastically making you wonder what planet the BLS is living on.
 Then for the first time in a year the BLS converge with the Gallup numbers for the months of July and August and amazingly in July the BLS numbers are actually higher than the Gallup numbers.
 (Perhaps the guy who fudges the numbers for the BLS was on vacation).
 But of course that doesn’t last and the BLS numbers fall drastically to 5.7% in September while the Gallup numbers rise to 6.6% for a 0.9% difference.